eqNj/eqN-PD2-Filter/README.md

 Added notes to unique and set items that are good for Low Level Dueling to encourage trading.

-Planned: Added notes and a [LLD] name tag to specific magic and non-magic items that drop and would serve as ideal Low Level Dueling bases for either runewords or Crafting.
+Added notes to large charms that are good for Low Level Dueling to encourage trading.

 Big thanks to Hastmannen for their help with all the Low Level Dueling information.
 You can find Hastmannen's LLD guides for PD2 on Reddit!